JimBobSquarePants/srcset-polyfill/README.md

 Usage
 =====

-Just reference the script from your webpage and the script will automatically do th rest.
+Just reference the script from your webpage and the script will automatically do the rest.

 Markup
 ======